MartijnDingemans/delayed_reactant_labeling/docs/source/design_choices.rst

 Estimating the Jacobian
 -----------------------
-The Jacobian matrix is a matrix containing the partial derivatives of the rate equations with respect to each chemical.
+The Jacobian matrix is a matrix containing the partial derivatives of the rate equations of chemical :math:`i` with respect to each chemical :math:`j`.
 Similarly to how we analyzed the rate equations we can again decompose the entire model into individual reaction steps:

 .. math::

     J_{i, j} =  \frac{di}{dj} = \sum_{r}{\frac{di_r}{dj}}

 For each reaction we than calculate the derivative with respect to each reactant.
-This is because the rate equation due to this reaction is by definition the rate constant multiplied by the concentration of each reaction, and the derivative with respect to non-reactants is zero.
-To calculate the derivative we than take the product of the concentrations of all reactants, except the reactants whose derivative we take.
+This is because the rate equation due to this reaction is by definition the rate constant multiplied by the concentration of each reactant, and the derivative with respect to non-reactants is zero.
+To calculate the derivative we than take the product of the concentrations of all reactants, :math:`p`, except the reactant whose derivative we take.

 .. math::

-    \frac{di_r}{dj} = k_r \cdot \prod^{p=reactants_r}_{p \ne j}{[p]}
+    \frac{di_r}{dj} = k_r \cdot \prod^{p}_{p \ne j}{[p]}

-Subsequently we multiply this with the rate constant, k, and add this to all reaction products, whereas we subtract it from each reactant.
-Because we take a very simple approach to calculating the derivative, this method does not work for reactions where a reactant is present multiple times.
+Subsequently we multiply this with the rate constant, :math:`k`, and add this to all reaction products, whereas we subtract it from each reactant.
+Because we take a very simple approach to calculating the derivative, this method only works for reaction steps which are first order in each chemical.

 DataFrame Libraries
 -------------------